 Small, micro and nano companies are subject to the same stresses on governance from the investment community, activists, proxy advisors and regulators as large companies but often are challenged for resources.
-Join us for a highly interactive session that is designed to provide practical guidance for directors and C-suite officers of small, micro and nano cap public companies on topics such as:
+We hosted a highly interactive session that provided practical guidance for directors and C-suite officers of small, micro and nano cap public companies on topics such as:

 Greater effectiveness in your institutional shareholder relations

 Recognizing an activist in your midst

 Getting analyst attention